 Gallup conducts an annual survey on American's perceptions of the best long-term investments, and the 2014 results continue recent trends.
 Given the housing crash at the end of the last decade, you would think housing might fare poorly in the survey, but that is not the case.

-The poll gives five categories to choose from: Real Estate, Gold, Stocks/Mutual Funds, Savings Accounts/CDs, and Bonds.
+The poll gives five categories to choose from: Real Estate, Gold, Stocks, Mutual Funds, Savings Accounts, Certificates of Deposit, and Bonds.
 Real estate nudged ahead of gold in last year's poll, and it is pulling away as the solid preference in the 2014 poll.
 30% of the respondents cited real estate as their preferred investment, followed by a tie between stocks and gold at 24%, 14% preferred savings accounts, and bonds brought up the rear at 6%.

 Traditionally safer -- and lower-returning -- investments in savings accounts and bonds continue their slow decline in this survey.
 The other three categories seem to be following their price volatility.